-Trudeau, Couillard join in festivities marking Montreal’s 375th birthday
+Trudeau cheers Montreal's diversity at city's 375th birthday celebration

 He said he is a proud Montrealer even though he was born in Ottawa.

-He said his father, former prime minister Pierre Elliott Trudeau, made it clear where the family came from.
+Trudeau said his father, former prime minister Pierre Elliott Trudeau, made it clear where the family came from.

 “I grew up in Ottawa, I was born in Ottawa, but my father was a Montrealer and he would bring us here quite regularly,” he said.
 “He would tell us, ‘No, you live in Ottawa but you’re Montrealers.
 You just don’t really know it yet.’